Locations:

 What is Goodpasture syndrome?

-Untreated, Goodpasture syndrome can cause inflammation of the kidneys (glomerulonephritis) and can lead to permanent kidney failure.
-The disorder can cause severe bleeding in the lungs, which is the main cause of death from Goodpasture syndrome.
+If you have Goodpasture syndrome, your body produces proteins (antibodies) that attach to collagen in certain parts of your lungs and kidneys.
+When this happens, it causes inflammation and destroys the tissues.
+Without treatment, Goodpasture syndrome can cause kidney inflammation (glomerulonephritis) that can lead to kidney failure.
+It can also cause severe bleeding in your lungs (pulmonary hemorrhage), which is the main cause of death from Goodpasture syndrome.

 Advertisement